- Fees & Finance

-Durham currently has 16 colleges located across Durham City, and a new 17th college is being built to welcome new students arriving in 2020.
+Durham currently has 17 colleges located across Durham City.
 These communities range in size from around 400, to over 1,000 students.
 The colleges are made up of both undergraduate and postgraduate students, apart from Ustinov, which is a solely postgraduate community.

 Faculties, Departments & Schools